 - Part of the Graphic Apps category under CAD subcategory

-- Microsoft Windows compatible with minimum system requirements including a separate style plug-in mouse and a 3D graphic card installed on the PC
+- Microsoft Windows compatible with minimum system requirements including a separate style plug-in mouse and a 3D graphics card installed on the PC

 - Offers free trial service